 during the 1980s.

-, visual works and a lively touring life.
+, pictorial works and a lively touring life are among his oeuvre.

 Thomas Kapielski (born 1951 in Berlin, where he lives and works) is